 Be heavily involved in business development

-You have 2 things to do before starting to write your business case for partnership:
+You have 2 things to do before starting to write your personal and business case for partnership:

 - Find out the process that your firm uses to admit new partners to the partnership

 - Do your homework and find out what the firm needs from it’s new partners